michaellaszlo/cursor-maintenance/README.md

 ### The four approaches

-We demonstrate four broad ways to solve the problem of cursor maintenance:
+We demonstrate four broad ways to solve the problem of cursor maintenance.

 - Numerical: use ad hoc rules while formatting to move the cursor